Introduction and policy context

 - the patient is safe to discharge or transfer.

-EU-15 countries: EU member states prior to the May 2004 expansion: Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Netherlands, Portugal, Spain, Sweden, United Kingdom.
+EU-15 countries: EU member states before the May 2004 expansion and Brexit: Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Netherlands, Portugal, Spain, Sweden, United Kingdom.

 Escalation beds: temporary beds opened by NHS providers during winter to provide short-term capacity.